 Monthly Recurring Revenue (MRR) is the amount of income that the company can expect to receive on a monthly basis.
 Measuring MRR is vital especially in SaaS Companies, because it helps them to understand the overall growth and profitability of their business.

 To calculate the Monthly Recurring Revenue, take your Average Revenue per User / ARPU on a monthly basis (this is the number of customers we have by the average of their monthly fees) and then multiply it by the total number of monthly users.

 Monthly Recurring Revenue Formula:

 Monthly Average Revenue per User x Total # of Monthly Users

 = Monthly Recurring Revenue

-If you have one hundred customers paying an average of $50/month, you would have an MRR of $5,000.
+If we have one hundred customers paying an average of $50/month, we would have an MRR of $5,000.

 $50/average per month x 100 customers = MRR $5,000